 It is about 33 km from Asti, the provincial capital.

-In the past was called Castelnuovo d'Asti, then became Castelnuovo Don Bosco in honor of the famous Don Giovanni Bosco.
+In the past it was called Castelnuovo d'Asti, then became Castelnuovo Don Bosco in honour of the famous Don Giovanni Bosco.

 Castelnuovo Don Bosco adheres to the brotherhood pact among all the municipalities of Italy called Castelnuovo (26 in total).